PRBonn/3DiSS/README.md

 For running the unconditional scene generation we provide a pipeline where both the diffusion and VAE trained models are loaded and used to generate a novel scene.
 You can run the pipeline with the command:

-`python tools/diff_pipeline.py --diff DIFF_CKPT --vae VAE_REFINE_CKPT -T DENOISING_STEPS -s CONDITIONING_WEIGHT`
+`python tools/diff_pipeline.py --diff DIFF_CKPT --vae VAE_REFINE_CKPT -T DENOISING_STEPS

-By default, the `DENOISING_STEPS` and `CONDITIONING_WEIGHT` parameters are set respectively to `1000` and `2.0`, the same as used in the paper.
 To run the pipeline for the conditional scene generation you can run:

 `python tools/diff_pipeline.py --diff DIFF_CKPT --vae VAE_REFINE_CKPT -T DENOISING_STEPS -s CONDITIONING_WEIGHT --condition single_scan`

 Where the LiDAR point clous used as condition should be placed in the `diss/Datasets/test/` directoty.
 We provide one scan as example in `diss/Datasets/test/` so you can directly test it out with our trained model by just running the code above.
+By default, the `DENOISING_STEPS` and `CONDITIONING_WEIGHT` parameters are set respectively to `1000` and `2.0`, the same as used in the paper.

 ## Citation